-This version of the Philadelphia C-PACE Program Guidelines was released on August 15, 2023 and supersedes the Program Guidelines released September 12, 2022.
+This version of the Philadelphia C-PACE Program Guidelines was released on September 5, 2023.
+The only revisions from the August 15, 2023 are corrections to the Recording and Judicial fees noted in Section 7.0.
+The previous version released on August 15, 2023 supersedes the Program Guidelines released September 12, 2022.
 Any future updates will be similarly noted on the Program Guidelines cover page.
 Only the latest version of the Program Guidelines will be available on the Philadelphia C-PACE website.
 A comparison to the previous guidelines is available on the Philadelphia C-PACE website.
 C-PACE projects are subject to the Program Guidelines in effect at the time of signing the project's Statement of Levy and Lien Agreement.